 Especially through international collaborations, the RU will produce research achievements, and these will be based on excellent research facilities, access to big data long-term observational and experimental systems and expertise in powerful data analytic methods

-Being at the forefront of biodiversity research, with emphasis on understanding mechanisms of speciation, on detecting cryptic biodiversity, and on conservation genetics?

 Looking to the past we used to have 3 independent departments which were quite isolated units which made the co-operation difficult.
 At present we have one unit which makes more sense but still there is a place for improvement e.g. in collaboration within unit but also within University, nationally and internationally.
 To success in the competition for Academy funding, national and and international funding seems to be depending on or more successful when the project is multidisciplinary.

 Research in RU is based on multidiciplinarity, which opens the door for collaboration projects which may lead collaboration.
 I was reading somewhere that when knowledge is interactively produced it can be adapted to various uses in society.
 The stakeholder/s (Jouni) may lead to efforts to interpret research results with impact on everyday activities.
 Productive interactions are thus preconditions for societal impact of science e.g. urban studies.